Home

 11.15 Within the period of recall as provided in Section 18.19 if:

-(b) an employee is reinstated to an occupational title in a lower paid labor grade in the same seniority sequence, his rate shall be the maximum of the rate range or the same as when active employment ceased, whichever is less, with time accumulated in the previous occupational title credited toward the next progression increase, or
+(b) an employee is reinstated to an occupational title in a lower paid labor grade in the same seniority sequence, their rate shall be the maximum of the rate range or the same as when active employment ceased, whichever is less, with time accumulated in the previous occupational title credited toward the next progression increase, or

 (d) general increases occurring while an employee is on lay off will be reflected in the employee’s base rate at the time of reinstatement and will not affect the eligibility date of the next progression increase.